epamvadym/temp/README.md

 ![run studio](https://user-images.githubusercontent.com/36236584/36541485-bc6cabd4-17e6-11e8-854c-82779c3642a1.png)

 #### From command line
-If you do not want Android Studio, you can download the basic Android command line tools and use the included [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager.html) to download other SDK packages.
+If you do not want Android Studio, you can download the basic [Android command line tools](https://developer.android.com/studio/index.html) (links are at the bottom of a page) and use the included [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager.html) to download other SDK packages (by the command `sdkmanager "platform-tools" "platforms;android-26"`).
-This way you need to add the local.properties file with the path to sdk `sdk.dir=D\:\\..\\sdk` file at the root of the project.
+This way you need to add the **local.properties** file with the path to sdk `sdk.dir=D\:\\..\\sdk` file at the root of the project.

 Open the command line at the root of the project and run `./gradlew test` (or `gradlew test` for Windows) command